ar3/our_gruuv/README.md

 2. Run all specs in segments.
 Make sure you run each segment and each folder of the system specs separately in different commands, updating the last_full_spec_suite doc after every folder/segment.
 Do not run multiple segments/folders in one command.
 Remember to get the real date/time.

-Before you run this, review our coding standards and rules, which can be found linked in the readme Aftter you run this list out all failures with a plan of action to fix them
+Before you run this, review our coding standards and rules, which can be found linked in the readme After you run this list out all failures with a plan of action to fix them

 ---